 Gerald Murnane's Border Districts published by Giramondo Publishing.

-This novel features the unselfconscious musings of a mildly eccentric man about to enter happily into early old age.
+This novel, which has been shortlisted for the 2018 Miles Franklin Literary Award, an award that is supported by the Copyright Agency and delivered by Perpetual as trustee, features the unselfconscious musings of a mildly eccentric man about to enter happily into early old age.
 How much is autobiographical – Murnane was born in 1939 and is a well known and highly regarded eccentric – does not matter.

 We never learn the name of the narrator of Border Districts, who more than once refers to his musings as 'a report' he is writing for himself and which he avers is not intended for publication.
 This doubtless liberates him to write – or report – without restriction his thoughts and feelings on any number of issues.
 One of these is the harm done by incompetent or unsuitable teachers of young people.
 He describes, without rancour, the inadequacies of the text books, burdened with poor monochrome illustrations, that were used in schools during his childhood.

 But he reserves his greatest criticism for those who believe in a god.
 His description of his boyhood image of God the Father, God the Son and God the Holy Spirit is alone worthy of the Miles Franklin Award.
 He has little time for priests or for the religious brothers who were his childhood teachers.

 It is well known that Murnane has an exceptionally excellent memory so perhaps it should not be surprising that the putative writer of this book should say, 'I had claimed that whatever deserved to be remembered from my experiences as a reader of books was, in fact, safely remembered.
 I had claimed also the reverse of this: whatever I had forgotten from my experiences as a reader had not deserved to be remembered'.
 This is a comforting point of view for those of us with more fallible memories.